John Ross Bowie

 Bowie is a regular sketch comedy performer at the Upright Citizens Brigade Theater (UCBT) in New York and Los Angeles.
 At UCBT he was a member of the sketch troupe "The Naked Babies" with comedians Rob Corddry, Seth Morris, and Brian Huskey.
 He had a recurring role in Corddry's Adult Swim series Childrens Hospital.
-A former member of New York pop punk band, Egghead, he worked with Big Bang Theory co-star Kevin Sussman to create two television comedies, The Ever After Part and The Second Coming of Rob.
+A former member of New York pop punk band, Egghead., he worked with Big Bang Theory co-star Kevin Sussman to create two television comedies, The Ever After Part and The Second Coming of Rob.

 Bowie has written for Go Metric and The New York Press, and has authored a book on the cult movie Heathers.

 His memoir, No Job For A Man, was published in November 2022 by Pegasus Books, a division of Simon & Schuster.
 Publishers Weekly called the book a "smart, pithy memoir with an earnest emotional arc."

 Personal life

-His parents, both deceased, were Bruce and Eileen Bryan Bowie (1942–2018).
-He is married to comedian Jamie Denbo.
-They have a daughter and a son.
+Bowie married comedian Jamie Denbo in 2004.
+They have two children.

-He graduated from the Bayard Rustin High School for the Humanities in 1989, and holds a Bachelor of Arts in English from Ithaca College.
+He graduated from the Bayard Rustin High School for the Humanities in 1989 and earned a Bachelor of Arts in English and a teaching credential from Ithaca College.
+He taught English for one year in New York.